amenjalal94/amenjalal94.github.io/README.md

 I am also a Graduate Student Fellow at [CERP](https://www.cerp.org.pk), Pakistan.

-I have ongoing work on gender inequality in low income countries, including on female labor force participation, delivery and targeting of female cash transfer programs, and violence against women.
-I am also interested in environmental issues and energy markets in developing countries.
+I have ongoing work on gender inequality in low income countries, including on female labor force participation, delivery of female cash transfer programs, and violence against women.
+I am also interested in environmental issues in developing countries.

 ## Works in progress